cisco/mindmeld/docs/source/userguide/nlp.rst

    },
    ...

 Here's another example from entity recognition.
 The configuration specifies '`maximum entropy markov model <https://en.wikipedia.org/wiki/Maximum-entropy_Markov_model>`_' as the machine learning algorithm and the '`Inside-Outside-Beginning <https://en.wikipedia.org/wiki/Inside_Outside_Beginning>`_' format as the tagging scheme.
-It additionally also specifies a feature transformation operation, namely '`maximum absolute scaling <http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MaxAbsScaler.html>`_' as a preprocessing step.
+It additionally also specifies a feature transformation operation, namely ':sk_api:`maximum absolute scaling <sklearn.preprocessing.MaxAbsScaler>`' as a preprocessing step.

 .. code:: python